 Information Technology (Internet of Things), Bachelor of Engineering

-Become an international expert in information technology with our Internet of Things programme!
+Become an international expert on Internet of Things!

 Degree programme: Information Technology (Internet of Things)